 The History of Minneapolis, MN

-You could effortlessly trace Minneapolis’s history to 1680 when the first lot of French explorers arrived.
+The history of Minneapolis, MN can effortlessly be traced to 1680 when the first lot of French explorers arrived.
 During this time, the Dakota Sioux and the Ojibwa were the only residents in the region.

-When the French got to this region, they named St. Anthony Falls, which provided energy for crushing flour.
-The flour was for Fort Snelling, a military outpost in the region.
-These falls resulted in a village coming up, and the population grew.
+When the French arrived, they named St. Anthony Falls, which provided energy for crushing flour.
+The flour was used at Fort Snelling, a military outpost in the region.
+St. Anthony Falls resulted in a village coming up, and the population grew.

 More About Minneapolis

 You will hardly talk about Minnesota without mentioning its lumbar industry.
-Initially, this place had various green forests in the northern.
-That is because this industry was the backbone of the economic growth of the region.
-Remember, there is the Mississipi river, which was enough to ensure that the lumbar thrives.
+Initially, Minneapolis place had various green forests in the northern part.
+The lumber industry was the backbone of the economic growth of the region.
+Remember, there is the Mississippi river, which was enough to ensure that the lumbar thrives.
 This waterfall played a critical role in powering over 17 sawmills.

 Racial covenants form a painful part of the history of Minneapolis.
 These covenants hurt not only human rights but also the economic progress of the city.
 Originally, the covenants focused on using property deeds to perpetuate racial segregation.
 While the city has remained intentional to confront this past, it is likely to haunt it for a long time to come.